 Write by Hand

-Ways to reintegrate handwriting:
+Ways to reintegrate it:

-• Handwrite first drafts of important documents before digitizing
+• Handwrite first drafts of important documents before digitizing them

 Apply the "Try First" Rule to Every Problem